d8sychain/Request-Tracker-Install-Script/README.md

 ## Overview

 This guide and script provide a way to install Request Tracker (RT) 5 or 6 on a Debian-based system using an enhanced Bash script.
-The script interacts with the user to collect configuration options, installs required dependencies, sets up MySQL, configures Apache, and initializes RT.
+The script interacts with the user to collect configuration options, installs required dependencies, sets up MariaDB, configures Apache, and initializes RT.

 ## Changelog (Compared to the Original Guide)